Haxey

-Haxey is a town and civil parish on the Isle of Axholme in North Lincolnshire, England.
-It is directly south of Epworth, south-west of Scunthorpe, north-west of Gainsborough, east of Doncaster and north-west of Lincoln, with a population of 4,584 at the 2011 census.
+Haxey is a town and civil parish on the Isle of Axholme in the North Lincolnshire unitary authority of Lincolnshire, England.
+It is directly south of Epworth, south-west of Scunthorpe, north-west of Gainsborough, east of Doncaster and north-north-west of Lincoln, with a population of 4,584 at the 2011 census.
 The town was regarded as the historic capital of the Isle of Axholme.

 Haxey lies between the villages of Westwoodside and Owston Ferry, part of the Isle of Axholme, and is notable for Haxey Hood, a local event with over 700 years of history.

 Geography

-Haxey is on one of a series of low-lying hills which reach a maximum height of 133 ft out of the surrounding marshland.
+Haxey is on a series of low-lying hills that reach a maximum height of 133 ft out of the surrounding marshland.
 The River Trent lies to the east, beyond Owston Ferry.